 On November 1, 2007 the Austin City Council adopted the North Burnet/Gateway Master Plan as an amendment to the Austin Tomorrow Comprehensive Plan and created the North Burnet/Gateway Overlay District to implement the land use recommendations of the plan.
-The planning area comprises approximately 2,300 acres in north central Austin that will be wellserved by transit and has the potential to include two regional Transit-Oriented Development nodes: the Capital commuter (TOD) alona Metro rail begin service Spring 2009 and along the potential in another future Austinline San Antonio Intermunicipal Commuter Rail which is in the planning stage.
+The planning area comprises approximately 2,300 acres in north central Austin that will be well-served by transit and has the potential to include two regional Transit-Oriented Development (TOD) nodes; one along the Capital Metro commuter rail line which will begin service in Spring 2009 and another along the potential future Austin-San Antonio Intermunicipal Commuter Rail line which is in the planning stage.